Hetch3t/eslint-config-serenity/README.md

 - Very opinionated (though can be overriden)
 - Tabs by default
-- Focus on code consistency and readability
+- Focus on readability and consistent code style
 - Easy setup for new projects
 - Support for both JS and TS